HaoboGu/rmk/docs/src/configuration.md

 `#[rmk]` macro should load configs from a local toml file and create everything that's needed for creating a RMK keyboard instance.

-`#[rmk]` macro should also provide flexibilies of customizing the keyboard's behavior.
+`#[rmk]` macro should also provide flexibilities of customizing the keyboard's behavior.
 For example, the clock config:

 ```rust
 use embassy_stm32::Config;